timescale/docs/timescaledb/getting-started/create-cagg/create-cagg-basics.md

 ## Step 1: Create an aggregate query to use in your continuous aggregate

-For this tutorial, you have stock price data.
+The data we are using for this tutorial is second-by-second (tick) data for stock trades.
 A popular aggregate pattern used for analyzing stock data is called a [candlestick][candlestick].
-Generally, candlestick charts use 4 different aggregations over a 1-day period:
+Generally, candlestick charts use 4 different aggregations over a specific interval of time (ie. 1-minute, 5-minute, or 1-day aggregates):

-* `high`: highest stock price of the day
+* `high`: highest stock price per interval
-* `open`: opening stock price of the day
+* `open`: opening stock price per interval
-* `close`: closing stock price of the day
+* `close`: closing stock price per interval
-* `low`: lowest stock price of the day
+* `low`: lowest stock price per interval

-For this use case, the [`time_bucket()`][time-bucket] function interval will be 1 day.
+For this exmaple query, the [`time_bucket()`][time-bucket] function interval will be 1 day.
 The `high` and `low` values can be found by using the PostgreSQL [`MAX()`][max] and [`MIN()`][min] functions.
 Finally, the `open` and `close` values can be found by using the [`first()`][first] and [`last()`][last] functions.